beanbaginc/pillowfight/README.rst

 A lot of projects out there seem to have modify their setup.py scripts to check what's on the system, but in practice, that doesn't work too well.
-When building packages, the ``requires.txt`` files would be populated with either ``PIL`` or ``Pillow``, and that just wasn't going to work.
+When building Python eggs, the ``requires.txt`` files would be populated with either ``PIL`` or ``Pillow``, and that just wasn't going to work.

 So we wrote this as a way to have a stable dependency that could do the right